Aims and accountability

 Each year, we prepare an Annual Report on our activities for the Ministers.
 These two reports are laid before the Scottish Parliament.

-Our Guide provides more details on: the information we publish, how to find that information, how to request new information, and any charges for producing information.
+We are subject to the Freedom of Information (Scotland) Act, and have produced a Guide to Information based on the Information Commissioner's Model Publication Scheme.
+The Guide provides more details on: the information we publish, how to find that information, how to request new information, and any charges for producing information.